jnlongnecker/dungeoneers/Manual/Combat.md

 To determine a `hit`, the `attacker` and `defender` make competing dice rolls.
 The `attacker` rolls a number of `hit dice` equal to their `prowess` score (plus any modifiers they may have) and the `defender` rolls a number of `dodge dice` equal to their `prowess` score (plus any modifiers they may have).
 The two rolls are compared: if the `attacker's` total is equal to or greater than the `defender's` total, the `attack` `hits` and any `effects` that take place on `hit` are immediately applied.
 If the `defender's` total exceeds the `attacker's`, the attack `misses` and any `effects` that take place on a `miss` are immediately applied.
 Finally, if the `attack` `hits`, the `attack` moves on to the next step to determine if the `attack` `pierces`.

 > For example, Suori makes an `attack` on a skeleton.
-The skeleton has no `abilities` improving its `dodge dice`, and has a `prowess` score of 1.
+The skeleton has no `modifications` improving its `dodge dice`, and has a `prowess` score of 1.
 Suori is making this attack with a warhammer, which gives her a `hit dice` of a d4.
 Suori has a `prowess` score of 2.
 This means that Suori rolls 2d4, and the skeleton rolls 1d4.
 Imagine that Suori rolls a 1 and a 3 and the skeleton rolls a 4; this would mean that Suori's total is 4 and the skeleton's total is also 4.
 Since Suori's total is not exceeded by the skeleton's, this means her `attack` `hits`!
 >
 > Now imagine that Suori rolls a 1 and a 2, and the skeleton rolls a 4.
 Since the skeleton's roll exceeds Suori's roll, her `attack` `misses`.